PROVIDE COMPASSIONATE CLINICAL CARE

-Dr. Udrea, or Dr. Dan as most of the kids he treats call him, is Board Certified in Child and Adolescent Psychiatry and General Psychiatry.
-He has worked in both Acute and partial hospital programs.
-He completed medical school at Carol Davila school of medicine and did Residency in Psychiatry and Fellowship in Child and Adolescent Psychiatry at Allegheny General Hospital.
+Dr. Udrea, or Dr. Dan as most of the kids he treats call him, is board certified in Child and Adolescent Psychiatry and General Psychiatry.
+He has worked in both Acute and School based Partial Hospital Programs.
+He completed medical school at Carol Davila School of Medicine and did residency in Psychiatry and Fellowship in Child and Adolescent Psychiatry at Allegheny General Hospital.
 He has worked in research with ADHD during his time at University of California at Irvine.
-He has presented at a number of National Conferences.
+He has presented at a number of national conferences.
 This has allowed him to understand the relevant research which contributes to the standard of care.

 He enjoys teaching and has been the Rotation Director for the Child and Adolescent Partial Hospitalization Rotation – for Residents and Fellows and has also taught courses in Psychopharmacology for doctorate level students.
 He believes that effectively communicating is essential to both good treatment and good teaching.

 He has won numerous awards including the Ester Mandelker Excellence in Psychotherapy award and was a Health Care Heroes Finalist for the Pittsburgh Business Times.
 He practices from the standpoint of collaborative treatment with parents and children or teens themselves.
 He believes that if given the right information parents can make appropriate decisions regarding the well being of their children.

 Ellena Hasley is a board-certified physician assistant.
 She completed both her bachelor's degree in Health Science and her master's degree in Physician Assistant Studies at Duquesne University where she graduated with honors.
 She was a recipient of the The Marci Sobczak Spirit Award for her kindness, compassion, and demeanor with patients.